EM Certification Programs

 Develops skills necessary to produce exercises that can test a community's plan and operational response capability.

-When a student has completed all the required courses and passed a written exam with a score of 75 or better, the Independent Study Program Office will automatically send a Certificate of Completion directly to the student.
+When a student has completed all the required courses and passes the final course written exam with a score of 75 or better, the Independent Study Program Office will automatically send the separate PDS Certificate of Completion directly to the student.
+(No application for the PDS certificate is required.)